 #3- ADRIAN DANTLEY (461 games) AD would spin the ball in his hands, rock you to sleep, and score buckets for a living.
 He averaged 29.6 points on 56.2 percent shooting from the floor in his Jazz career.
 Dantley carried the Jazz organization before they were a true contender.

 #2- JOHN STOCKTON (1,504 games) I loved to watch John think the game.
 His decision-making was so good, it seemed tangible.
 Most would be surprised John scored just under 20,000 points and hit 51.5 percent of his field goals.
 Stockton crushed bigger people’s bodies fighting through screens for two decades.

 #1- KARL MALONE (1,434 games) “The Mailman” led the Western conference in scoring six times.
 Malone may be the best player ever, without a ring.
 Red Auerbach said of Karl, “He’s a 6’9″, 260 pound monster, who runs the break like a deer.”

+It was only 26 months ago.
 Kobe Bryant’s final game was a bit more than another one of his gems.
 I know this is a guy who has played in the NBA Finals for a living.
 He’s bailed out a team in an Olympic gold medal game.
 He once scored 55 points in a half.
-Because of some unique circumstances, I believe this was the coolest outing of his illustrious career.
+Because of some unique circumstances, I believe this was the finest moment of his illustrious career.

 These are the factors I’m considering: